-This photo is a great example of why I decided to build my own backhoe attachment.
+The next photo is why I decided to build my own backhoe attachment.

-There are many 8N Ford tractors with front end loaders but the front axle is really not strong enough, the loaders are always very difficult to remove, and the added length would make my tractor much harder to maneuver on my property.
+There are many 8N Ford tractors with front end loaders.
+Front-end loader buckets are very handy to have, but the 8N front axle is really not strong enough for loader duty.
+The skinny front tires with 2-wheel drive and no power steering make using a loader difficult.
+The loaders and loader frames always make servicing the tractor engine much more difficult.
+The added length would make my tractor much harder to maneuver on my property.

 The local Kubota dealer has a nice small loader/backhoe.
-The last time I looked, the price for the small Kubota loader/backhoe machine was around $15,000, obviously way out of my price range.
+At that time, the price for the small Kubota loader/backhoe machine was around $15,000, obviously way out of my price range.

 This picture shows some of the Backhoe parts when I was about half-way through fabrication and welding.

 It is starting to take shape.
 I drew the CAD plans myself from pictures of machines I found on the web.
 Most of the parts are 3" square or 2"x3" rectangular 1/4" thick steel tubing.
-The plans were mainly used to figure out how many pieces of steel tubing I would need.
+The plans were mainly used to figure out lengths and quantity of tubing to buy.

-Here is a shot of the bucket and pivot brackets mounted on the end of the dipper for a test-fitting.
+Here is a shot of the bucket and pivot brackets mounted on the end of the dipper for a test-fit.

 This was how I finalized exactly where to weld brackets and drill holes for pins.
 Each hinge and cylinder mounting was test-fit like this.
 Two of the 2" x 1/2" bucket pivot brackets mentioned previously were welded together with a hollow space in the middle to make a 2" x 1-1/8" nearly unbreakable bar that will transfer power from the cylinder to the bucket.
 I put a grease fitting in it so I could fill the void with grease to lubricate the pins at each end.
 Many small details like this were done on-the-fly and are not covered in the plans.